Root Beer Glazed Chicken

 - 4 teaspoons Dijon mustard

-- Stir the root beer, brown sugar, ketchup, mustard and lemon peel into the skillet.
+- Stir the root beer, brown sugar, ketchup, mustard and lemon zest into the skillet.
 Bring to a boil.
 Cook and stir for 6-8 minutes or until thickened.
 Return chicken to skillet; heat through.
-Yield: 4 servings.

 I did not have dijon mustard, so I had to use spicy brown instead.
 It still worked out well and we will be having this again.